Saturday, December 28, 2024

 The competition was for a dinner of French cuisine at the home of member who had learned French, come regularly to Paris and followed classes in French cooking.

-and democratic Americans admire an "art de vivre"
+Americans admire an "art de vivre"

-that harks back to the court:
+that harks back to the court.

 * * *